 Shortlisted for the Orwell Prize for Political Fiction

-Selected in Best Reads of 2023 by The Times, The Guardian, Financial Times, Harper’s Bazaar, New Statesman and Good Housekeeping
+Selected in Best Reads of 2023 by The Times, The Guardian, Financial Times, Harper’s Bazaar, New Statesman, Good Housekeeping and The New York Times

 The Bookseller Editor’s Choice

 The New York Times Book Review Editors’ Choice

 Awarded a starred Kirkus review